GRE Registration Policy

 Retaking the Test

-You can take the GRE revised General Test once every 21 days, up to five times within any continuous rolling 12-month period.
+You can take the GRE General Test once every 21 days, up to five times within any continuous rolling 12-month period.
 This applies even if you canceled your scores on a test taken previously.
 If you take the paper-based GRE revised General Test, you can take it as often as it is offered.